 - East Liverpool, Ohio: Sisterhood of B’nai Jacob Synagogue (pictures, community history)

-- Homestead Hebrew Congregation Sisterhood (pictures, community history)*
+- Homestead Hebrew Congregation Sisterhood (pictures, community history, tablecloth history)*

 - Kittanning: The Sisterhood of Kneseth Israel Congregation (community history)

 - Latrobe: Beth Israel Congregation (pictures, community history)

 - Jewish Hospital and Home for the Aged Ladies Auxiliary (newspaper article)*

 - Save-A-Life Pittsburgh Auxiliary of the City of Hope (newspaper article)

 - Uniontown: Temple Israel Sisterhood (pictures, community history)